-- 1 Find the location of your nearest cellular base stations, then install the Zyxel Device towards the direction of those sites.
-The nearest site or site with a direct line-of-sight is usually preferred. - Note: It is best to test towards more than one cellular site, as the nearest site / line-of-sight is not always the best due to the terrain, interference, density of usage, and so on.
-All of these factors influence the stability, availability and throughput of the link to the Zyxel Device. - 2 Position the Zyxel Device towards a direction where coverage is expected (example the nearest town). - 3 Conduct test measurements using the Web Configurator's System Monitor > Cellular WAN Status screen to obtain a report of the cellular network signal strength and quality at various test positions. - Note: It is best to reboot the Zyxel Device before each test measurement is taken to ensure that it is not camping on the previous cellular site.
-This is because the Zyxel Device can 'lock' onto the previous cellular site even when the new cellular site is at a much better signal level and quality.

-Although installing the Zyxel Device as high as possible is the usual rule of thumb, it is sometimes possible that the Zyxel Device is in a weak coverage spot at that specific height.
+- Note: It is best to test towards more than one cellular site, as the nearest site / line-of-sight is not always the best due to the terrain, interference, density of usage, and so on.
+All of these factors influence the stability, availability and throughput of the link to the Zyxel Device. - 4 Conduct test measurements using the Web Configurator's System Monitor > Cellular WAN Status screen to obtain a report of the cellular network signal strength and quality at various test positions. - Note: It is best to reboot the Zyxel Device before each test measurement is taken to ensure that it is not camping on the previous cellular site.
+This is because the Zyxel Device can 'lock' onto the previous cellular site even when the new cellular site is at a much better signal level and quality. - 5 Although installing the Zyxel Device as high as possible is the usual rule of thumb, it is sometimes possible that the Zyxel Device is in a weak coverage spot at that specific height.
 Adjust the height to achieve the best service possible.
+Use app to determine the best location for your Zyxel Device.